125 people murdered in the Netherlands in 2023

 © Hollandse Hoogte

-There were 125 victims of murder or manslaughter in the Netherlands in 2023: 84 men and 41 women.
+There were 125 victims of homicide or manslaughter in the Netherlands in 2023: 84 men and 41 women.
 That was 18 fewer than in the previous year, but around the same as the average over the past decade.
 More than half of female victims were killed by a partner or ex-partner during that period.
 This is according to new figures released by Statistics Netherlands (CBS).

 Over the past decade (2014-2023), an average of 129 people were killed each year in the Netherlands as a result of murder or manslaughter.